koenrane/KR-new-site/content/the-art-of-the-artificial-insights-from-artificial.md

 h_a'(s) = \textit{hash}(s) \text{ mod } h_a(s).
 $$

-This is clearly admissible, but also inconsistent - every $h_a'(s)$ evaluation is some pseudo-random number between 0 and the true distance to the goal!
+$h_a'$ is clearly admissible, but also inconsistent - every $h_a'(s)$ evaluation is some pseudo-random number between 0 and the true distance to the goal!

 > [!math] Claim: All consistent heuristics are admissible.
 >